 Our firm works closely with our clients to ensure they understand their decision in appointing their health care proxy.
 In this important process, our clients are as much involved in the drafting and implementing of their health care proxy, along with other estate planning documents, as we are.

 The attorneys at James G. Dibbini & Associates, P.C. have over 20 years of experience in Wills, Trusts & Estates.

-In order to learn more about the Health Care Proxy and how we can assist you with your Wills, Trusts & Estates matter, please feel free to contact us directly.
+In order to learn more about it and how we can assist you with your Wills, Trusts & Estates matter, please feel free to contact us directly.